By Chris Bavender, Public Affairs, FBI Indianapolis—

 Indianapolis, IN—Residents across Indiana are joining the rest of the country in shopping online this holiday season in big numbers.
 But Hoosiers aren’t the only one’s trying to steal a deal – so are scammers.
 With more people shopping online this year, consumers may encounter more online scams.

-“The holiday season not only means consumers are looking for the best deals for their holiday gift giving, but scammers are also looking for ways to swindle unsuspecting shoppers,” said Paul Keenan, special agent in charge of the FBI’s Indianapolis Field Office.
+“The holiday season not only means consumers are looking for the best deals for their holiday gift giving, but scammers are also looking for ways to swindle unsuspecting shoppers,” according to the FBI’s Indianapolis Field Office.
 “Shoppers should be vigilant so they don’t fall victim to scams that can result in having their money and personal information stolen.
 Do your homework and check out the websites you are shopping and the deals being offered – if something seems too good to be true, it probably is.”

 What are some common scams?